 August 1st – August 31

 1) Treatment options for Varroa control are now limited due to the extreme Midlands heat in August.
-Options include oxalic acid vaporization, Hopsguard II, or hard chemicals.
-If using oxalic acid, a series of three treatments spaced one week apart is suggested.
+Options include oxalic acid vaporization or ApiVar and other hard chemicals.
+If using oxalic acid, a series is suggested.

 2) Implement pest control measures to contain Small Hive Beetles and Yellow Jackets.